mxdillon/common-words/README.md

 # common-words

-Extracts the most common 'interesting' words from a series of .txt files and summarises results
+This python module extracts the most common 'interesting' words from a series of .txt files and summarises results.

-The statistical techinique used is Term Frequency Inverse Document Frequency (TFIDF), which provides a metric ............
+The statistical techinique used to get the most 'interesting' words is Term Frequency Inverse Document Frequency (TFIDF ), which provides a metric ............

 This module has been containerised and can be run with the following steps:

 ```
 docker build -t common-words .
+docker run
 ```

+The results will be saved as a `.csv` file in the folder `~/common-words/app/results/`.

 ### Future Work